animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 </gfe-data:snapshot-service>
 ```

-When the `region-ref` attribute is specified, Spring Data for GemFire's
+When the `region-ref` attribute is specified, Spring Data for VMware GemFire's
 `SnapshotServiceFactoryBean` resolves the `region-ref` attribute value
 to a Region bean defined in the Spring container and creates a
 [RegionSnapshotService](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/snapshot/RegionSnapshotService.html).